SafarMirek/bachelor_thesis/README.md

 python3 nsga_evaluate.py --run <nsga_run_log_dir> --per-channel --symmetric
 ```

-Another important parameters:
+Other important parameters:

 - `--batch-size` batch size for quantization-aware training
 - `--epochs` number of epochs for final fine-tuning
 - `--multigpu` run on multiple gpus
-- `--help` to print list of all script parameters
+- `--help` to print a list of all script parameters

 ## Visualization of results